Offshore oil and gas sees steady capex

 Countries participating in Expo 2030 Riyadh will have the option to construct permanent pavilions, contributing to the event’s legacy.
 This initiative is expected to create opportunities for business and investment growth in the region.

 The expo is projected to attract over 40 million visitors.
-After the event concludes, ERC plans to convert the expo's secured area into a global village, to serve as a multicultural centre for retail and dining.
-This development will also include an international residential community with various amenities, with a focus on sustainable tourism practices.
+After the event concludes, ERC plans to convert the expo’s secured area into a global village, to serve as a multicultural centre for retail and dining.
+This development will also feature an international residential community with a range of amenities, with a focus on sustainable tourism practices.

 Expo 2030 Riyadh will run from 1 October 2030 to 31 March 2031.

-In mid-May, MEED reported that Riyadh had begun talks with stakeholders in preparation for the start of the construction works for the event.
+In May, MEED exclusively reported that Riyadh had begun talks with stakeholders in preparation for the commencement of construction work for the event.

 The discussions were understood to have been held with the Royal Commission for Riyadh City and the PIF.